Korankei

 Google Maps

-Getting to Korankei takes some time and requires at least one transfer, as there are no direct public transportation options.
-From Nagoya Station, you’ll need to take a combination of trains and buses, with the total journey costing around 1,500 to 2,000 yen and taking nearly two hours under good connection timings.
+Getting to Korankei takes time and requires at least one transfer, as there are no direct public transport options.
+From Nagoya Station, you’ll need to take a combination of trains and buses, which costs around 1500-2000 yen and takes nearly two hours with good connections.

-Korankei becomes especially crowded during the autumn season, particularly on weekends.
-To avoid heavy crowds and traffic congestion, it’s best to arrive early in the day.
-Later in the morning, parking lots often fill up, leading to long delays for both cars and buses.
+Korankei is especially busy during autumn, particularly on weekends.
+To avoid heavy crowds and traffic jams, it’s best to visit early in the day.
+Later, parking lots fill up, causing long delays for both cars and buses.

 Resources